Lumi-supercomputer/lumi-userguide/docs/firststeps/SSH-keys.md

     Now that you have generated your key pair, you need to register your **public** key in your MyCSC [:material-account: **user profile**][mycsc-profile].

-    To register your key with [MyCSC][mycsc-profile], click on the *Profile* item of the menu on the top right corner of the page.
+    To register your key with [MyCSC][mycsc-profile], click on the *Profile* item of the menu on the top right (or left, depending on your device) corner of the page.
 When you scroll down, you will see a text box on the right-hand side which reads *SSH PUBLIC KEYS*.
 Click the *Add key* button.
 Paste the content of you **public** key in the text area which reads *Key*.
 Omit the ending of the key file that has your local username and the name of your computer.
-It should look like
+It should look e.g. like

     `ssh-ed25519 AAAAC3NzaC1lZDI....I3J`